 - Small class sizes

 - Individually designed majors

-- Strong advising system; advisers know students well
+- Strong advising system with advisers who know students well

 - Strong sense of community

-- Professors, not teaching assistants, teach most courses
+- Professors, not teaching assistants, teaching most courses

 - Opportunity to get to know professors well